Compare Car Insurance Quotes in Real-Time and Save.

 How Much Will Changing Jobs Affect Your Credit Score?

-While changing your job doesn't directly impact your credit score, certain related financial decisions can.
-Here are a few factors to keep in mind during your career transition.
+While changing jobs doesn't directly impact your credit score, certain related factors can have an indirect effect.
+Here are a few key things to keep in mind during your transition.

 How You Can Avoid Changing Jobs Affecting Your Credit Score

 • Monitor your credit reports.
-Obtain free reports from all three major bureaus to identify and dispute any inaccuracies or signs of identity theft that could be hurting your score.
+Obtain your free credit reports from the three major bureaus and check them for inaccuracies that could be dragging down your score.
+Disputing errors is a critical step toward a healthier credit profile.

-• Lower your credit utilization.
-Aim to use less than 30% of your available credit by paying down balances or requesting a credit limit increase on existing accounts.
+• Lower your credit utilization ratio.
+Aim to use less than 30% of your available credit.
+You can achieve this by paying down your balances or requesting a credit limit increase on existing accounts.

 • Diversify your credit mix.
-Lenders like to see that you can responsibly manage different types of credit, such as revolving credit cards and installment loans.
+Lenders prefer to see that you can responsibly manage different types of credit.
+Having a mix of revolving credit (like credit cards) and installment loans (like auto or personal loans) can be beneficial.

 The Bottom Line